AlexzxelA/hello-world/README.md

-There are three interleaved flows in the provisioning process:
+### There are three interleaved flows in the provisioning process:
-CMPS flow - process takes place on the Customer provisioning station, controls the whole process; Atom flow - background process controlled by Customer’s Atom; Client flow - process that takes place on the mobile device.
+ - CMPS flow - process takes place on the Customer provisioning station, controls the whole process;
+ - Atom flow - background process controlled by Customer’s Atom;
+ - Client flow - process that takes place on the mobile device.
 Requires corresponding mobile Beame SDK services.
-Something that looks like this: Server started on https://fdddr5ggsyzhk6m8.v1.r.p.edge.eu-central-1b-1.v1.p.beameio.net this is a publicly accessible address
-Our demo has two features, chat, or file server:
-a.
-To access the chat just copy the URL to your browser.
-(Btw you can freely send it to other people on other networks, server is global TLS is real);
-b.
-To access the file share function open the url /shared ie. https://fdff......beameio.net/shared Enjoy!

 ## Beame CLI

 If you have completed the "Getting Started The Easy Way" above, you can feel free to use all of what's described below.
 At any moment, using beame-sdk, you can see all credentials you currently own by running:
 `beame creds show`
 ### Beame CLI - Credentials